Ernest Van Dyck: Biography

 A native of Antwerp, where he was educated in a Jesuit school, Van Dyck studied both law and philosophy in Leuven before deciding to become an opera singer.
 The notary under whom he was studying introduced him to the conductor Joseph Dupont.
-He became a journalist, working for Le Courrier de l'Escaut in Antwerp and "La Patrie" in Paris.
+He became a journalist, working for Le Courrier de l'Escaut in Antwerp and La Patrie in Paris.

-From his arrival in Paris and debut at the Concerts Lamoureux in the first act of Tristan und Isolde he studied with Chabrier and became a close friend of the composer.
+From his arrival in Paris and debut at the Concerts Lamoureux in the first act of Tristan und Isolde he studied with Emmanuel Chabrier and became a close friend of the composer.
 The singer repaid Chabrier by advocating for performances of his operas in Karlsruhe and other places where he appeared.
-During the years appearing at the Lamoureux concerts, Van Dyck sang in La Damnation de Faust, fragments from Sigurd, Tristan und Isolde, Die Walküre, Les Sept péchés capitaux of Goldschmidt, and the premiere of Le Chant de la Cloche by Vincent d'Indy.
+During the years appearing at the Orchestre Lamoureux concerts, Van Dyck sang in La Damnation de Faust, fragments from Sigurd, Tristan und Isolde, Die Walküre, Les Sept péchés capitaux of Otto Goldschmidt, and the premiere of Le Chant de la Cloche by Vincent d'Indy.